-See Finding #3: result indicators evolve over time with the shape of an upward slopeSee Figures 6.2.1-8.
+See Finding #3: result indicators evolve over time with the shape of an upward slope

 The Country Office used almost all of its own resources and funds availed by donors: from 2014 to 2018, the office used 6 775 471.3 USD, that is 93% of delivery.
 Interview participants acknowledge that the CO applied flexible processes for grant qualifications.
 However, all respondents (including staff) admitted that there were delayed contractings and delayed disbursements.
 This affected the implementation of various interventions due to fixed durations as per agreements with donors.